 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child is taking any of these drugs: Pimozide or thioridazine.
+- If your child is taking any of these drugs: Linezolid, methylene blue, pimozide, or thioridazine.

 - If your child has taken certain drugs used for low mood (depression) like isocarboxazid, phenelzine, or tranylcypromine or drugs used for certain other health problems in the last 14 days.
 Taking this drug within 14 days of those drugs can cause very bad high blood pressure.

 - If your child is taking any drugs that can cause a certain type of heartbeat that is not normal (prolonged QT interval).
 There are many drugs that can do this.
 Ask the doctor or pharmacist if you are not sure.

 - Be sure your child does not breast-feed a baby while taking this drug.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.